Rocksome77/StitchBatch/README.md

 # StitchBatch
-ImageJ scripting to automate the Grid Stitch tool for large number of images.
+ImageJ scripting to automate the Grid Stitch tool for large number of images output via direct Columbus export.